Skip to main content

 • Middle candle (the star) → indecision and a loss of momentum from buyers

-• Final bearish candle → confirms the sellers have arrived with force
+• Final bearish candle → confirms stronger selling pressure

 With the strong push from sellers, a reversal is likely to happen soon.

-When traders in a long position see this pattern they might consider taking some profits or placing a tight stop-loss because this pattern is very likely to come before a reversal.
+When traders in a long position see this pattern they might consider taking some profits or placing a tight stop-loss.

 Dark cloud cover